China has room for further interest rate cuts in the face of the global financial crisis, a central bank official said Monday.

 Meanwhile, the ratio of deposit that the banks are required to set aside was cut four times.
 Su said the present ratios stand between 13 percent to 15 percent.

-China shifted from a tight monetary policy to a moderately easy one last November, in addition to a 4 trillion-yuan ($585 billion) stimulus package, to prop up growth slackened by declining exports and slumping real estate sector.
+China shifted from a tight monetary policy to a moderately easy one last November, in addition to a 4 trillion-yuan (585 billion U.S. dollars) stimulus package, to prop up growth slackened by declining exports and slumping real estate sector.

 Su said a favorable lending policy on property market stated Thursday by Premier Wen Jiabao in the government work report is not a further loosening of curbs on second house purchase as some understand.